jniebuhr/roborock-pcb/README.md

 ## Ordering

-The files to order this PCB are in the `jlcpcb` sub-folder.
+The files to order this PCB are in the `kicad/jlcpcb` sub-folder.
 These work with the JLCPCB assembly service as well, there will be extended component fees though.